Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### Hiding test data from tests

-* To make our tests flexible enough to work on any test environment we want, we need to provide them with data applicable to the sdaid environment.
+* To make our tests flexible enough to work on any test environment we want, we need to provide them with data applicable to the said environment.
 * The test itself does not need to know what data we are using When data is hidden correctly, the test will not care what username and password is used, the information is fed into the test from the outside and is stored in variable
 * This can be done by using environment variables

 ### Choosing the test environment

-* Use environement vartiables
+* Use environment variables
 * Using them can easily alter the applications behavior.
 * Eg `set environment = staging`
 * In your test code create methods that will get the environment variable set on the current system.

 ### Introducing test fixtures

-* A test fixutres are a term used to describe any test data that lives outside of that particular test, and is used to set the application to a known fixed state
+* A test fixtures are a term used to describe any test data that lives outside of that particular test, and is used to set the application to a known fixed state
-* Fitures allow us to have a constant to compare individual test runs against.
+* Fixtures allow us to have a constant to compare individual test runs against.
-* See the book for more information (This is particularly suited to Ecommerce websites)
+* See the book for more information (This is particularly suited to E commerce websites)

 CONTINUE HERE ##############